-Kim Kardashian Gets “Mom-Shamed” For Showing Off Posterior In New Mirror Selfie On Instagram
+Kim Kardashian Gets ‘Mom-Shamed’ For Showing Off Posterior In New Mirror Selfie On Instagram

 The reality TV star posted a revealing mirror selfie to her Instagram page on Friday.
 In the photo, she’s wearing high-cut “thong” underwear and you can see the reflection of her posterior in the mirror.

-“Say good night and go…” Kardashian wrote in the caption of the post.
+“Say good night and go,” Kardashian wrote in the caption of the post.

 The Keeping Up With The Kardashians star has 116 million followers on Instagram and some of them expressed appreciation for the photo.

-“Kim is so damn fine” one fan commented while another wrote, “Kim can you just stop… You put everyone to shame lol jk slay girl.”
+“Kim is so damn fine” one fan commented, while another wrote, “Kim can you just stop… You put everyone to shame lol jk slay girl.”

 But many of the commenters slammed Kim for posting the sultry photo because she’s the mother of three children.